mosip/mosip-functional-tests/automationtests/README.md

    * regproc_{env}.cfg.xml
    * ida_{env}.cfg.xml

+{env} -> environment in which you will run the test.

 Update all the .properties file in resources/config/ folder with the valid user and it's credentials.

 Before running the automation suite please build the auth-partner-demo in the system as the automation suite needs this jar to set up.